-The Act and Commission regulations impose certain requirements on treasurers of political committees.
-A treasurer of a political committee "must keep an account of (1) all contributions received by or on behalf of such political committee; (2) the name and address of any person who makes any contribution in excess of \$50, together with the date and amount of such contribution by any person; [and] (3) the identification of any person who makes a contribution or contributions aggregating more than \$200 during a calendar year, together with

-- the date and amount of any such contribution."
+1 The Act and Commission regulations impose certain requirements on treasurers of 2 political committees.
+A treasurer of a political committee "must keep an account of (1) all 3 contributions received by or on behalf of such political committee; (2) the name and address of any person who makes any contribution in excess of \$50, together with the date and amount of 4 such contribution by any person; [and] (3) the identification of any person who makes a 5 6 contribution or contributions aggregating more than \$200 during a calendar year, together with 7 the date and amount cff any such contribution."
 2 U.S.C.
-432(c)(1)-(3); see also 11 CFR - 2 110.4(c).
-Commission regulations also state that "[t]he treasurer shall be responsible for - 3 examining all contributions received for evidence of illegality and for ascertaining whether - 4 contributions received, when aggregated with other contributions from the same contributor, - 5 exceed the [Act's] contribution limitations."
+432(c)(1)-(3); see also 11 CFR 8 110.4(c).
+Commission regulations also state that "[t]he treasurer shall be responsible for 9 examining all contributions received for evidence of illegality and for ascertaining whether 10 contributions received, when aggregated with other contributions from the same contributor, 11 exceed the [Act's] contribution limitations."
 11 CFR 103.3(b).

-In Advisory Opinion 2012-17 (m-Qube), the Commission approved a proposal very similar to tite one proposet here.
-As in that advisory opinion, the requestors propose to enter into a service order that will require: (1) the Committee to register only one short code; (2) a monthly limit of \$50 for contributions to the Committee from any single mobile phone number; (3) contributors to certify their eligibility to make a contribution under the Act and Commission regulations; (4) the Committee to have real time access to m-Qube's running tally of contributions made from mobile phone numbers; and (5) the Committee to use m-Qube's factoring services.
-In addition, only wireless users who obtain service through U.S.-based wireless service providers will be able to complete an opt-in.
-The Committee will take additional steps to comply with the Act's reporting and recordkeeping provisions if the Committee receives information that a contributor has made contributions aggregating in excess of \$200 in a calendar year.
-Under this proposal: the ra-Oube gateway will alert the Committee
+12 In Advisory Opinion 2012-17 (m-Qube), the Commission approved a proposal very similar to the one proposed here.6 As in that advisory opinion, the requestors propose to enter into a service order that will require: (1) the Committee to register only one short code; (2) a monthly limit of \$50 for contributions to the Committee from any single mobile phone number;7 (3) contributors to certify their eligibility to make a contribution under the Act and Commission regulations; (4) the Committee to have real time access to m-Qube's running tally of contributions made from mobile phone numbers; and (5) the Committee to use m-Qube's factoring services.
+In addition, only wireless users who obtain service through U.S.-based

-&lt;sup>4 Because no political committee was a party to that request, the Commission did not comment as to political committees' recordkeeping and reporting requirements.
+6 Because no political committee was a party to that request, the Commission did not comment as to political committees' recordkeeping and reporting requirements.

-&lt;sup>5 As explained further in the text, the \$50 monthly limit on contributions ensures that the requirement in 2 U.S.C.
+7 As explained further in the text, the \$50 monthly limit on contributions ensures that the requirement in 2 U.S.C.
 432(b) and 11 CFR 102.8(a) to forward to the Committee the contributor's name and address and the date of receipt of the contribution will not be triggered.